PeakockCode/top-youtubers-cz-2024-doc/README.md

 - What did we find?
 For this analysis, we're going to focus on the questions that should provide answers to the marketing department.

-These are the main questions we need to have answered for our marketing client:
+Here are the main topics we need to answer:

-- Who are the 10 YouTubers with the biggest subscriber base?
+- What are the 10 YouTubers (YouTube channels) with the largest subscriber base?
-- Which 10 channels have posted the most content?
+- Which 10 YouTubers (YouTube channels) have posted the most content?
-- Which 10 channels have the highest total view count?
+- Who are the 10 YouTubers (YouTube channels) with the highest total view count?
-- Which 10 channels get the highest average views per video?
+- What are the 10 YouTubers (YouTube channels) that get the highest average views per video?
-- Which 10 channels have the best views-to-subscriber ratio?
+- Which 10 YouTubers (YouTube channels) have the best views-to-subscriber ratio?
-- Which 10 channels show the highest subscriber engagement rate per video?
+- Who are the 10 YouTubers (YouTube channels) with the highest subscriber engagement rate per video?

-**1. Who are the top 10 YouTubers with the most subscribers?**
+**1. What are the 10 YouTubers (YouTube channels) with the largest subscriber base?**

 | Rank | Channel Name                  | Subscribers (M) |
 |------|-------------------------------|-----------------|